Cost: $6900, Deposit $1,000

-All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through breakfast on the last full day.
+All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through dinner on the last full day.

-Tour prices DO NOT include round-trip airfare, passport/visa fees, arrival taxes, baggage fees, single-supplement fees, telephone calls, laundry, room service, souvenirs, and tipping of the guides & drivers (optional but recommended).
+Tour prices DO NOT include round-trip airfare, passport/visa fees, arrival taxes, baggage fees, single-supplement fees, telephone calls, laundry, room service, souvenirs, tipping of your trip leader.

 Note: Tour costs, itineraries and dates are subject to change.
 Prices may be affected by international currency exchange rates or itinerary changes.

 We offset all trip impacts by purchasing carbon offsets to reduce our carbon footprint.